dm-drogeriemarkt/Email-to-Confluence/README.md

 The project started off as a fork of the [Confluence-Mail-to-News-Plugin](https://github.com/stimmt/Confluence-Mail-to-News-Plugin) by Liip AG.
 But the source code has been completely refactored and we added plenty of new features, bugfixes and tests.
-The plugins aren't compatible to another anymore.
+The plugins are not compatible to another anymore.
 Therefore we decided to publish this project on its own.

+Formerly this plugin was named Mail2Blog, but since version 2.0 this plugin is capable of creating pages and blog posts and was renamed to Email to Confluence.